Naperality/Certification-Projects/HTML-CSS/README.md

 # HTML and CSS
-Tese are my certification projects in freeCodeCamp following pure vanilla HTML and CSS.
+These are my certification projects in freeCodeCamp following pure vanilla HTML and CSS.